hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-17-sagemaker-endpoint.md

 </ul>
 <p><img src="/myblog/images/copied_from_nb/images/2022-06-17-sagemaker-endpoint/endpoint-created.png" alt="endpoint-created"></p>
 <p>It will take a minute for the created endpoint to become ready.</p>
-<p>While we were configuring the concurrency for our endpoint we have give it a value of 5.
+<p>While we were configuring the concurrency for our endpoint we have given it a value of 5.
 This is because at this point there is a limit on concurrency per account across all serverless endpoints.
 The maximum total concurrency for an account is 20, and if you cross this limit you will get an error as shown below.</p>
 <p><img src="/myblog/images/copied_from_nb/images/2022-06-17-sagemaker-endpoint/serverless-endpoints-concurrency-error.png" alt="serverless-endpoints-concurrency-error"></p>

 </div>